Trewaters/soar/README.md

 ## Acknowledgments

 - "I tip my hat to anyone whose code was used!" npm gives me a lot of people to thank!
-- Special thank you to my mom, wife, and daughter!
-Without their love and support this would gone nowhere.
+- Special thank you to my mom, wife, and my daughters!
+Without their love and support this would have gone nowhere.
 - Gratitude is the attitude!

-## NOTES
+## Journal

-- Timeline: I started this in July 2023.
+- I started this in July 2023.
 I hope to have a MVP by the end of the year.
 I am working on this in my spare time, so it may take longer.
 I am also learning NextJS as I go, so that will slow me down as well.
+- Soon I will be releasing a version 1 of the app.
+It snuck up on me.
+I have actually done what I marked as a milestone for v1!
+Congrats to me!

 ### Current Goals